lubosvesely/gooddata-fs/doc/Filesystem.md

 ## i-node ID format

-i-node ID has 64 bits and is used as follow
+i-node has 64 bits and is used as follow

 | Bits | Offset | Description  | Limit            |
 |------|--------|--------------|------------------|